cpressey/LCF-style-ND/README.md

 that is more properly Fitch-like.
 It would be simply an exercise in syntactic sugar, so I won't dwell on it.

-Now, to go back to the inference rules.
+Back to the rules of inference.
 We haven't given a full set, but I think we've given enough to get the idea across.
 I could say the rest are left as an exercise for the reader.
 But, one in particular is perhaps still worth